microsoft/vcpkg-docs/vcpkg/about/faq.md

 vcpkg uses CMake internally as a build scripting language.
 This is because CMake is already an extremely common build system for cross-platform open source libraries and is becoming very popular for C++ projects in general.
 It is easy to acquire on Windows, does not require system-wide installation, and legible for unfamiliar users.

-## Will vcpkg support downloading compiled binaries from a public or private server?
+## Does vcpkg support downloading compiled binaries from a public or private server?

-We would like to eventually support downloading precompiled binaries, similar to other system package managers.

-In a corporate scenario, we currently recommend building the libraries once and using the [Binary Caching](../users/binarycaching.md) feature to re-use binaries across different machines and for local development vs. CI scenarios.
+We recommend building your libraries once with your preferred build configurations and using the [binary caching](../users/binarycaching.md) feature to re-use binaries without having to re-build every time.
+This is useful when working on a team project or when you are building both locally and in a continuous integration environment across multiple machines, containers, virtual machines, etc.

-## What Visual C++ toolsets are supported?
+## What MSVC toolsets are supported?

 We support Visual Studio 2015 Update 3 and above.